moderndive/moderndive/cran-comments.md

 ## Submission

+-   THIS IS A RESUBMISSION FIXING A FEW PREVIOUSLY NON-WORKING URL'S

 -   Adding more datasets and functions in preparation for ModernDive v2

 -   Only one NOTE regarding URLs that all work

 Found the following (possibly) invalid URLs: